National Dairy Month: Monarch Advances AgTech in the Dairy Industry

 A Tradition of Innovation

-Today’s dairy farms rely on farm robotics, but it hasn’t always been that way.
+Today’s dairy farms rely on robotics in agriculture, but it hasn’t always been that way.
 During those early years when National Dairy Month began, dairy farm herds ranged from 5-20 cows, about the size a family could manage without advanced technological assistance.
 Dairy Herd Management reports that by 2020, individual herd size had grown to about 300 head per farm.
 Larger-scale farms easily have herds in the thousands.
-From 2003 to 2020 the number of U.S. dairy farms dropped by more than half.
-Dairy farm consolidation in the form of fewer farms and larger herds remains a trend, according to Dairy Herd Management

 Milking the Profitability